 After the 1985/86 recession, the NWC moved away from issuing quantitative guidelines to qualitative guidelines.
 This is to allow more flexibility in wage negotiations and to accelerate wage reform so that wage increases are more closely linked to the performance of the economy, company and individual employees.
 A flexible wage system also enables companies to adjust wage costs more responsively to changing business conditions so as to remain competitive in the global market.

-For enquiries on the NWC, please contact the NWC Secretary through the following channels:
+For enquiries on the NWC, please contact the NWC Secretary through the following email address: